bmeurant/technical-docs/software-architecture/security/pki.md

 3.  **Identity Verification:** The RA rigorously verifies the entity's identity and the accuracy of the provided information according to established policies.
 4.  **Certificate Issuance:** Upon successful verification, the RA forwards the request to a Certificate Authority (CA).
 The CA then digitally signs the entity's public key and identity information, creating a digital certificate.
 This signature attests to the CA's verification of the entity's identity.
 5.  **Certificate Distribution:** The newly issued digital certificate is then made available, often stored in a public repository or directly provided to the entity.
 6.  **Verification:** When another party wishes to communicate securely with the entity, they obtain the entity's digital certificate.
-They then verify the CA's digital signature on the certificate (using the CA's publicly known certificate) to ensure its authenticity and integrity.
+They then verify the CA's digital signature on the certificate (using the CA's publicly known certificate) to ensure its authenticity and [[data-integrity|integrity]].
 Once verified, the other party can confidently use the entity's public key for encryption or to verify digital signatures.

 ```mermaid
 sequenceDiagram